wilsonmontalvo/vsc-jsonsnippets/README.md

 # JSON snippets for Visual Studio Code
-A simple set of snippets that makes writing JSON easier.
+A simple set of snippets for writing JSON.

 | Snippets | Content |
 | -------: | --------|